Goldman backs low-emissions stocks as climate talks start

-MILAN/NEW YORK Electric carmaker Tesla Motors (TSLA.O), lithium supplier Albemarle (ALB.N) and solar-panel efficiency specialist SolarEdge Technologies (SEDG.O) are among winners from a growing focus on emissions as climate-change talks get under way, Goldman Sachs told clients.
+MILAN Nov 30 Electric carmaker Tesla, lithium supplier Albemarle and tyremaker Continental are among relative winners from a growing focus on emissions as climate-change talks get underway, Goldman Sachs told clients.

 As world leaders gathered for a landmark climate pact in Paris on Monday, the U.S. investment bank's analysts wrote in a note that a breakdown in negotiations was unlikely and any agreement would be hailed as a success.

-As part of the summit, Microsoft co-founder Bill Gates is launching a multi-billion-dollar clean energy research and development initiative with heads of state, the French government said on Friday.
-Gates and a group of developing and developed countries will start the Clean Tech Initiative.

-Goldman's pick of stocks exposed to the $600 billion low-carbon economy included low-emissions lighting stocks like Acuity Brands (AYI.N) or Germany's Hella (HLE.DE) as well as tyremaker Continental (CONG.DE).
+Goldman's pick of stocks exposed to the $600 billion low-carbon economy included low-emissions lighting stocks like Acuity Brands or Germany's Hella as well as solar-panel efficiency specialist SolarEdge.

-European premium turbine manufacturers Vestas (VWS.CO) , Nordex (NDXG.DE) and Gamesa (GAM.MC) are also long term winners, Goldman said.
+European premium turbine manufacturers Vestas, Nordex and Gamesa are also long term winners, Goldman said.

 Meanwhile, Moody's warned that environmental risks would weigh on the credit quality of almost a dozen industries including mining, steel, building materials and oil and gas.